wints/documentation/ingredients/sdk_routing/routing.md

 {% if page.android %}

 {% section android_explanation %}
 Inside `onStart`, when Branch is initialized, you will want to examine the dictionary we pass to you from our callback.
-This will allow you to know whether or not a link click with context was made.
-You'll likely have many entry points based off different parameters.

-Let's assume your app revolves around pictures, and each picture has an ID.
-When user A decides to share a picture, attach that ID to the shortUrl or LongURL being created.
-When User B downloads (or opens the app if they already have it), the call to initSession will inform you of the parameters user A sent.
-Unpack em, and route away to the right view!
+Below is an example assuming that the links correspond to pictures.
 {% endsection %}

 {% highlight java %}